masc-ucsc/docs/docs/pyrope/07-typesystem.md

 * `a:b` is equivalent to `a does b` or `comptime assert a does b` check.
 * `:b` returns the "type of" `b` when used in an expression.
 * `a equals b`: Checks that `a does b` and `b does a`.
 Effectively checking that they have the same type.
+Notice that this is not like checking for logical equivalence, just type equivalence.

 While `var` statement declares a new variable instance which can also have an